redsanket/spark/external/storm/guide/onboarding/index.rst

 clusters is available for real users via `Doppler <http://yo/doppler>`_.
 Once access has been requested, it takes approximately four hours for propagation to complete across all clusters.
 This will grant you access to the free pool on any Storm cluster.
-If you require access for your own user for experimentation to get started using Storm, no additional Doppler requests are required.
-Once you are ready to do real work, you will need a headless user.
-Read on for instructions on getting headless users onboarded to Storm.
+If you are asking for access to do experiments with Storm using your own user, you do not need anything further from Doppler.
+However, you must use a headless user id if you are going to use Storm for production, staging, or CI/CD.
+Read on to learn how to set that up.

 Storm Onboarding for Headless Users
 ===================================